odinuv/web/en/apv/walkthrough/dynamic-page/objects.md

 {% endhighlight %}

 Working with namespaces is a bit tricky, because it depends on whether and how your script uses them.
-You should be at least aware that namespaces exist and recognize namespaced classes.
+At least you should be aware that namespaces exist and recognize namespaced classes.

 ## Task -- User class
-Create class `User`, with private fields `$email`, `$firstName`, and `$lastName`.
-The fields should be set through constructor.
-The class should have method `printName()` to print full user name.
+Create the class `User`, with private fields `$email`, `$firstName`, and `$lastName`.
+The fields should be set through the constructor.
+The class should have the method `printName()` to print the full user name.
 Create two users: `John Doe` with email `john.doe@example.com` and `Jane Dona` with email `jane.dona@example.com`.
 Print names of both users.

 {% highlight php %}